-Apple’s Tim Cook has kept his $50b services promises
+Apple’s Tim Cook has kept his $50B services promises

-With TV+ about to hit and lots of love for Apple Arcade, Apple’s services business now seems certain to exceed CEO Tim Cook’s 2017 $50b/year promise.
+With Apple TV+ about to arrive and lots of love already being shown for Apple Arcade, Apple’s services business now seems certain to exceed CEO Tim Cook’s 2017 $50-billion-per-year promise.

-Way back in early 2017 Cook made some pretty aggressive promises around how his company planned to build its services business: “Our goal is to double the size of the services business in the next four years,” he said.
+Back in early 2017, Cook made some pretty aggressive promises around how his company planned to build its services business: “Our goal is to double the size of the services business in the next four years,” he said at the time.

-He was announcing the results of the company’s December quarter at the time, in which services generated $7.17 billion.

 Apple’s annual services income 2016-2019